These pork and apple burgers are loaded with thyme & sage and demonstrate that beef ain’t the only burger with game!

 Most important is the seasoning, an underseasoned burger with a load of salt on the crust is just nasty!

-Fry off a small patty and test that seasoning, before you form your final patties.
+Fry off a small patty of the pork and apple mix for your burgers.
+Then test that seasoning, before you form your final patties.

 - 2 Sprigs Thyme